 In reviewing the compensation of the Chief Executive Officer and other executive officers, the Compensation Committee considers the compensation awarded to executives of similarly situated companies, the Company's performance, the respective individual's performance, compensation given to executives in past years, anticipated changes to future duties and other factors the Compensation Committee deems appropriate.
-In 2015, the peer group for the Company was updated in consultation with CAP.
-The update process took into account a variety of factors, including: the industry specialization of potential peer companies, the number and projected revenue and EBIT of commercial drug products in select geographic markets at potential peer companies, the historical market capitalization of SIGA relative to the market capitalization of potential peer companies, and the historical and expected gross and net cash inflows of SIGA relative to the commercial revenue and EBIT of potential peer companies.
-It was concluded that this group of companies provides appropriate compensation benchmarks because of comparable quantitative and qualitative metrics and because these companies may compete with us for executives and other employees.
+The peer group for the Company is periodically updated in consultation with CAP.
+Setting of the peer group reflects a variety of factors, including: the industry specialization of potential peer companies, the number of commercial drug products in select geographic markets at potential peer companies, the historical market capitalization of SIGA relative to the market capitalization of potential peer companies, and the historical and expected gross and net cash inflows of SIGA relative to the actual and projected commercial revenue and EBIT of potential peer companies.
+This group of companies provides appropriate compensation benchmarks because of comparable quantitative and qualitative metrics and because these companies may compete with us for executives and other employees.

-The group of companies used by the Compensation Committee to assess 2015 executive compensation includes:
+The group of companies within the peer group includes:

-Acorda Therapeutics Inc.

-Aegerion Pharmaceuticals, Inc.

-Alimera Sciences, Inc.

-Ariad Pharmaceuticals, Inc.

-Corcept Therapeutics Incorporated

-Ironwood Pharmaceuticals, Inc.

-Omeros Corporation Raptor Pharmaceuticals Corp Spectrum Pharmaceuticals, Inc. Supernus Pharmaceuticals, Inc. Vanda Pharmaceuticals, Inc. Vivus, Inc. Xenoport, Inc.
+Acorda Therapeutics Inc. Alimera Sciences, Inc. Heron Therapeutics, Inc. Ironwood Pharmaceuticals, Inc. Keryx Biopharmaceuticals, Inc. Mannkind Corp.
+Omeros Corporation Otonomy, Inc. Retrophin, Inc. Spectrum Pharmaceuticals, Inc..
+Vanda Pharmaceuticals, Inc.